live4thamuzik/ArchL4TM/README.md

   # Locale is set to en_US.UTF-8 UTF-8 (see global_functions.sh) [Source](https://wiki.archlinux.org/title/Locale#)

-  # Timezone can be selected from a list
+  # Timezone will be automatically detected and set

   # Pacman Configuration (The following settings are enabled in /etc/pacman.conf)
   - ILoveCandy